sailplatform/caliper-python/README.rst

 Which platform
 --------------
-We developed `Caliper-python` primarily using the Python 3 platform; however, we've taken steps to make it portably usbale with Python 2 as well.
+We developed `caliper-python` primarily using the Python 3 platform; however, we've taken steps to make it portably usbale with Python 2 as well (using the `six` package).
 Changes to the code base should ensure the tests run clean under Python 3 *and* 2.

 Build and install
 =================
-We built the `Caliper-python` to be packagable for loading from PyPi, or direct from a source bundle, with `pip`.
+We built `caliper-python` to be packagable for loading from PyPi, or direct from a source bundle, with `pip`.

 If it's on PyPi, you can simply install it into your site-packages with::